-At our 2022 annual meeting of stockholders, our non-binding stockholder advisory vote to approve the compensation of our named executive officers was supported by approximately 58% of the votes cast for or against the advisory approval.
+At our 2023 annual meeting of stockholders, our non-binding stockholder advisory vote to approve the compensation of our named executive officers was supported by approximately 53% of the votes cast for or against the advisory approval.
 We continue to evaluate our executive compensation program and solicit input from our largest investors.
-Based on these results, as discussed above in "Stockholder Engagement and Communications with the Board of Directors," our management and the Chair of our Board and the Compensation Committee discussed our pay practices with certain of our institutional stockholders following the 2022 annual meeting of stockholders.
+Based on these results, as discussed above in "Stockholder Engagement and Communications with the Board of Directors," our management discussed our pay practices with certain of our stockholders following the 2023 annual meeting of stockholders.
 Among the topics discussed was:

-- the desire for additional disclosure regarding our peer group; - · our compensation compared to our peer group; and - a clear rationale in the event we provide one-off or off-cycle incentive opportunities to our named executive officers.
+- the desire for additional disclosure regarding our peer group; - our compensation compared to our peer group; and - a clear rationale in the event we provide one-off or off-cycle incentive opportunities to our named executive officers.

-In response to those discussions, we have provided enhanced disclosure regarding the peer group we used to set our compensation practices for 2022 and 2023 and clarified that our Compensation Committee does not anticipate that the off-cycle RSU awards and PSU awards granted in 2021 to Dr. Holmlin and Mr. Oldakowski will become a regular practice for us.
-We do expect, however, that the equity mix of option awards and stock awards may be adjusted from time-to-time in our annual compensation cycle as we seek to better align our incentive compensation practices with our peer group.
-We anticipate the additional disclosures will address many of the matters raised during our stockholder outreach but we plan to continue our stockholder outreach on an ongoing basis and adjust our disclosure as necessary.
+In response to those discussions, we have provided enhanced disclosure regarding the peer group we used to set our compensation practices for 2023.
+We do expect that the equity mix of option awards and stock awards may be adjusted from time-to-time in our annual compensation cycle as we seek to better align our incentive compensation practices with our peer group.
+We plan to continue discussions with stockholders on an ongoing basis and consider adjustments to our executive pay programs as appropriate.